aidanbeck/syntaxlor/README.md

     'lighthouse'
 );
 ```
-This room requires you to scroll horizontally and remember function input orders.
-It requires a lot of symbols and formatting.
+This room requires horizontal scrolling and memorized function inputs.
+It requires extensive symbols and formatting.

 **The Same Room with Tailored Syntax**
 ```